HL7/fetal_records/input/pagecontent/index.md

 The secondary target of this IG are the stakeholders who provide these assignments for the IT vendors to develop these  communication tools.
 In general we can classify the stakeholders in these different groups:
 * direct healthcare providers who have direct contact with the pregnant mother:
-    * midwife, obstetrician, neonatologists, general practitioner, paediatrician, nurses and other relevant healthcare professionals
+    * midwife, obstetrician, neonatologists, general practitioner, paediatrician, nurses and other relevant healthcare professionals.
 * paramedical services, research lab technicians and nurses who perform procedures on behalf of the direct healthcare providers such as:
     * ultrasound technicians, genetic lab technicians, clinical chemistry technicians.
 * governmental institutions who gather and perform research on data about pregnancy, birth and vital health statistics or have a public health task in screening or prevention of certain disorders.